Bands and musicians sue British copyright company over live performing rights

 The court documents allege metal band Haken along with Fripp’s group King Crimson and The Jesus And Mary Chain were “obstructed or impeded from benefiting from the reduced fees or deductions and/or faster payment which they would have enjoyed had they not been inhibited from direct licensing their rights”.

-Haken, made up of Ross Jennings and Richard Henshall, who are part of the lawsuit, along with the other two groups say they were then “not able to withdraw their live public performance rights”.
+Haken, made up of Ross Jennings and Richard Henshall, who are part of the lawsuit, along with the other two groups had asked to “withdraw their live public performance rights”.

 Another claim is that PRS for Music “discriminates against” bands and singers, whose music features at smaller venues and not pop and classical concerts.